nandac/letterloom/tests/test-invalid-link-color/test.typ

 /// color values.
 ///
 /// Test Scenarios:
-/// Tests link-color parameter with invalid string value:
-/// - link-color: "left" (should be a color, not "left")
+/// - link-color field has invalid type (string "left" instead of valid color)
 ///
 /// Expected Behavior:
 /// The function should panic with clear error messages indicating that